 Tap water is safe to drink in Scotland.
 In some regions, however, it can taste slightly ‘peaty' and appear lightly coloured.
 These characteristics do not affect its safety.

-In Scotland, tipping is only common in restaurants, where one generally tips 10% to 15% of the bill.
-In bars and taxis, tipping is not expected.
+In Edinburgh, as in the rest of Scotland, tipping is only common in restaurants, where one generally tips 10% to 15% of the bill.
+In bars, hotels and taxis, tipping is not expected.